Comcast deal may offer media companies leverage on fees

-LOS ANGELES/NEW YORK Media companies plan to press Comcast Corp for higher fees in the coming year, seeing an opportunity to squeeze better terms from the U.S. cable company as regulators review its planned takeover of Time Warner Cable Inc.
+LOS ANGELES/NEW YORK, March 13 Media companies plan to press Comcast Corp for higher fees in the coming year, seeing an opportunity to squeeze better terms from the U.S. cable company as regulators review its planned takeover of Time Warner Cable Inc.

-Comcast and Time Warner Cable paid nearly $14 billion (8.4 billion pounds) to content companies last year for rights to distribute their films, television shows and sporting events.

 Broadcasters and cable television networks have "assignment clauses" in their contracts with Time Warner Cable that require the networks to sign off before Comcast can merge the two cable operators' agreements, according to people who have negotiated agreements in the past.